hassanshaikley/demo/README.md

 - :chart_with_upwards_trend: The first thing I ever programmed was a CLI like this in Visual Basic in middle school
 - :hourglass: It doesn't use babel because I don't want a build step for simplicities sake
 - :smile: If you have any feedback I would honestly love to hear it

-## :three: Outro

-Thank you for spending the time exploring my abilities.
-Hopefully you found what you were lookign for!